Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Message Visibility Timeout

 * After a message is polled by a consumer, it becomes **invisible** to other consumers
-* By default, the “message visibility timeout” is **30 seconds**
+* By default, the “message visibility timeout” is **30 seconds** -> That means the message has 30 seconds to be processed
-* That means the message has 30 seconds to be processed
+* Min: 0 seconds; Max: 12 hours
 * After the message visibility timeout is over, the message is “visible” in SQS
-* If a message is not processed within the visibility timeout, it will be processed twice
+* *If a message is not processed within the visibility timeout, it will be processed twice*
-* A consumer could call the ChangeMessageVisibility API to get more time
+* A consumer could call the `ChangeMessageVisibility` API to get more time
 * If visibility timeout is high (hours), and consumer crashes, re-processing will take time
 * If visibility timeout is too low (seconds), we may get duplicates